Out Here with You: Background

-A continuous mix version of the album was released on YouTube in December 2020 with additional visuals provided again by Cyclo and further voice samples from various sources.
+A continuous mix version of the album was released on YouTube in December 2020 with additional visuals provided again by Cyclo as well as new voice samples from various sources.
 The quotes were deliberately selected to convey feelings of vulnerability and surrender, and the mix is very similar to installments of Hartford's 'Storyline' series.

 Critical reception

 Out Here With You was largely praised for maintaining a calm positivity and hope "in times needed the most".
 Reviews for the album called it "cinematic to its core", "a sweetly serene... melodic whirlwind", a "warm, transient feeling of utter bliss in sound", and an "immersive experience".
 The album made it onto several end-of-the-year lists, with EDMTunes.com ranking Out Here With You as the 7th best album of 2020, Reddit community r/electronicmusic voting it as the 9th best electronic album of 2020, and Dancing Astronaut naming it the 18th best electronic album of the year.
 The album was also nominated for the 2022 Juno Award for Electronic Album of the Year.